port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Humanitec/create-humanitec-application.md

 4. Click on `Execute`
 5. Done! wait for the application to be created in Humanitec

-Congrats 🎉 You've create a Humanitec application in Port 🔥
+Congrats 🎉 You've created a Humanitec application in Port 🔥

 ## More Self Service Humanitec Actions Examples
 - [Deploy Humanitec application](/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Humanitec/deploy-humanitec-application.md)